MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mip-easy-trials.md

 >*[Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance).*

-The free trial for Microsoft Information Protection from Microsoft 365 Compliance includes the following default configurations:
+The Microsoft Information Protection free trial is one of many available [free trials for Microsoft 365 Compliance](compliance-easy-trials.md) and includes the following default configurations:

 - Sensitivity labels and a sensitivity label policy
 - Client-side auto-labeling